What Is Affiliate Marketing?

 Pillars of Affiliate Marketing

 Affiliate is the publisher, more commonly referred to as the affiliate marketer.
 This is the individual working with the advertisers/merchants to sell in exchange for a commission.
 A relation between the advertiser and the affiliate is of high importance.
-Because of both need to make money for the relationship to continue.
+Why?
+Because both need to make money out of the agreement for the relationship to continue.

-Consumer is the party that will be (hopefully) buying product that you promote.
+This is the party that will be (hopefully) buying the product that you promote.
 Therefore, the relationship between the affiliate and the consumer should be one of trust.
-Will customer know that he is buying from affiliate marketer it all depends on the marketer.
-Marketer decides will he/she be transparent and mention that he promotes a product through some affiliate program.
-This might be required by law in some countries.
-In either case, this doesn’t affect on customer either way around.
-What affects customer the most is the reliance and affiliates credit.
+Will the customer know that he is buying from an affiliate marketer it all depends on the marketer.

-Network is intermediate between advertiser and affiliate marketer.
+The network is an intermediate between advertiser and affiliate marketer.
 Usually, it offers advertisers to offer their products on it, and affiliates to choose the desired affiliate program.
 One of the most known networks of this kind is as mentioned before: Amazon Associates.

 When every aspect of affiliate marketing works together, every party benefits.
 Consumers get their product, merchants generate revenue, and the affiliate makes a commission.

 Picture 1.
 Your overall affiliate marketing success requires building relationships with three particular parties: Advertiser, Publisher, and Consumer